Rank organically on top of Google searches.

 But is it worth it?

-If you’re spending tens of thousands on ads and struggling to generate and/or close the leads, then most definitely not.
+But if you’re tired of spending tens of thousands on ads and struggling to generate and/or close the leads, then most definitely not.

-DO PPC RIGHT: Complete guide to Pay Per Click Ad campaigns for law firms
+DO PPC RIGHT: Complete guide to Pay Per Click Ad campaigns for lawyers

 Facebook.
 Tiktok.
 Instagram.
 LinkedIn.
 All the popular social media platforms have ad programs available.
 Seems like a no-brainer strategy to get your law firm in front of a ton of people.